David Tartakover: Artistic career

-One-Person Exhibitions
+Solo exhibitions

 Tokyo Designers Space Open Gallery (1982); "Produce of Israel" (1984), Israel Museum, Jerusalem; "Produce of Israel" (1985), Tel Aviv Museum of Art; "Proclamation of the Independence" (1988), Israel Museum, Jerusalem; Espace Floréal, Paris, France (1994); Festival d'affiches, Chaumont, France (1995); Plakatmuseum am Niederrhein, Germany (1997); Passage de Retz, Paris, France (1998); DDD Gallery, Osaka, Japan (1998); Arc en Rêve, Centre d'architecture, Bordeaux, France (1998), Les Rencontres d'Arles festival, France, 2005.

 Awards and recognition

 In 2002, Tartakover was awarded the Israel Prize, for design.
 The judges said, "His unique work creates a synthesis between popular and high culture, between the written text and visual imagery, and between personal statements and collective representations of local cultural values.
 As a creator, teacher, and an active member of the community for over thirty years, he has influenced the language of visual representation in Israel."

-His work has won numerous awards and prizes and is included in the collections of museums in Europe, U.S. and Japan.
+His work won numerous awards and prizes and is included in the collections of museums in Europe, United States and Japan.